baasvancodeza/iris-table-audit/README.md

 # InterSystem IRIS Table Audit
-Persistent Bbse classes for InterSystems IRIS to keep record history
+Bbse classes to use on Persistent (table) classes for InterSystems IRIS to keep record history
 These classes enable the historizing of persistent class records into another persistent class when touched.
 This provides for a full history of any record.
+It allows for record rollback to a specific version.
+It can automatically purge old history records.

 # Installation
 zpm "install csoftsc-persistent-audit"
-The usage sample is available on the GitHub repo
+The usage sample is available in the GitHub repo
 ```
 git clone https://github.com/csoft-sc/iris-table-audit.git
 ```

 ## Using the Demo
+- Clone the repo
+- Import the includes and classes and compile
 - Open a terminal
   - Change to the namespace where you have installed the package and imported the Demo srouce
   - Run the following
     ``Do ##class(csoftsc.Demo.RunDemo).Run()``

 # Package Structure
 | Path | Purpose |